worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 ],
 ```

 Rather than defining individual products on Stripe's side, we're programmatically constructing our products at checkout time.
 This saves us from having to add our PDF metadata in two places.
-We provide our product's name and the full URL of its preview image, so both can be shown on the Stripe Checkout page.
+We provide our product's name, and the full URL of its preview image, so both can be shown on the Stripe Checkout page.
 As Stripe expects prices in cents, we multiply the price from our database by 100 before converting it to an integer.

 The second change we've made to the sample code is to record the order details in our database.
 We need to do this so that we can fulfill the order once it's paid for.